FCPA and anti-bribery

 Anti-bribery and corruption regulations

-Many of the world’s most powerful countries have either enacted legislation or participated in global consortia to articulate global standards for business ethics and hold businesses and people to account for bribes and corruption in foreign countries.
+Many countries have either enacted legislation or participated in global consortia to articulate global standards for business ethics and hold businesses and people to account for bribes and corruption in foreign countries.
 Some examples of anti-bribery and corruption regulations around the world include the Foreign Corrupt Practices Act (FCPA) in the US, the Anti-bribery and Corruption Act in the UK, the Corruption of Foreign Public Officials Act in Canada, and the Organised Crime and Anti-Corruption Bill in New Zealand.
-They have also taken part in multilateral agreements and consortia to combat bribery and corruption, such as the such as the Organisation for Economic Cooperation and Development (OECD) Anti-bribery Convention, the African Union African Continental Free Trade Agreement (ACFTA), and the United Nations Convention Against Corruption (UNCAC).
+They have also taken part in multilateral agreements and consortia to combat bribery and corruption, such as the Organisation for Economic Cooperation and Development (OECD) Anti-bribery Convention, the African Union African Continental Free Trade Agreement (ACFTA), and the United Nations Convention Against Corruption (UNCAC).

 Key use cases